-- N.3.1 The requirement in paragraphs N.2.1 is deemed to be satisfied if the specifications set out in paragraphs N.3.2 to N.3.4 are complied with. - N.3.2 Float (or annealed) glass, heat strengthened glass, laminated glass or other type of glass that is not prone to spontaneous breakage shall be used as the glass material at height. - N.3.3 Where monolithic tempered glass, heat-soaked tempered glass or other types of glass that are prone to spontaneous breakage is used in the facade, roof, canopy or other type of overhead glazing located at a height of 2.4 metres or more, the design of the facade, roof, canopy or overhead glazing shall provide for suitable protection such as installation of screens or shields to protect people from any injury in the event of breakage of such glass elements at height.
+- N.3.1 The requirement in paragraphs N.2.1 is deemed to be satisfied if the specifications set out in paragraphs N.3.2 to N.3.4 are complied with. - N.3.2 Except as provided in N.3.3, float (or annealed) glass, heat strengthened glass, laminated glass or other type of glass that is not prone to spontaneous breakage shall be used as the glass material at height. - N.3.3 Where monolithic tempered glass, heat-soaked tempered glass or other types of glass that are prone to spontaneous breakage is used in the facade, roof, canopy or other type of overhead glazing located at a height of 2.4 metres or more, the design of the facade, roof, canopy or overhead glazing shall provide for suitable protection such as installation of screens or shields to protect people from any injury in the event of breakage of such glass elements at height.